-The main application of Binary Heap is as implement priority queue.
-Binomial Heap is an extension of Binary Heap that provides faster union or merge operation together with other operations provided by Binary Heap.
+The main application of Binary Heap is as implement a priority queue.
+Binomial Heap is an extension of Binary Heap that provides faster union or merge operation with other operations provided by Binary Heap.

 A Binomial Heap is a collection of Binomial Trees